rafiki59/mmmerge-doomfall-mod/README.md

 **Is Doomfall compatible with multiplayer?**
 Yes.
 Doomfall is designed with multiplayer compatibility in mind.
 Future updates will address any remaining edge cases.

+**Does higher monster density reduce experience gain?**

+Yes — but only for monsters spawned by Doomfall’s density system.

+Increasing monster density does not apply a global XP nerf.
+Doomfall carefully adjusts experience rewards only for monsters that are artificially generated to increase density.

+For example, at maximum density, Doomfall may spawn several additional monsters of the same type.
+In that situation, you would need to defeat around seven generated monsters to earn the same amount of experience normally granted by one standard monster at default density.

+Importantly, this adjustment applies exclusively to Doomfall-spawned enemies.
+Any monster that already existed on the map and was not created by Doomfall will always provide its full, original experience value.

 **Why are new classes included?**
 The Extra Class Pack Mod is an independent module that integrates naturally with the base game, offering additional classes without forcing complex configuration.